Contractible stability spaces and faithful braid group actions: The braid action is free

 \subsection{Higher cluster theory}

 The quotient $\tiltGQ{N} / \braidQ$ has a natural description in terms of higher cluster theory.
 We recall the relevant notions from \cite[Secion~4]{king-qiu}.
-As previously, $\cat{D}(Q)$ is the bound derived category of the quiver $Q$. \begin{definition} For any integer $m\geq 2$, the \emph{$m$-cluster shift} is the auto-equivalence of $\cat{D}(Q)$ given by $\shift{m}=\tau^{-1}\circ[m-1]$, where $\tau$ is the Auslander--Reiten translation.
-The \defn{$m$-cluster category} $\cluster{m}{Q}= \cat{D}(Q)/\shift{m}$ is the orbit category.
+As previously, $\cat{D}(Q)$ is the bounded derived category of the quiver $Q$. \begin{definition} For any integer $m\geq 2$, the \emph{$m$-cluster shift} is the auto-equivalence of $\cat{D}(Q)$ given by $\shift{m}=\tau^{-1}\circ[m-1]$, where $\tau$ is the Auslander--Reiten translation.
+The \defn{$m$-cluster category} $\cluster{m}{Q}= \cat{D}(Q)/\shift{m}$ is the orbit category, which is Calabi--Yau-$m$.
 When it is clear from the context we will omit the index $m$ from the notation. \end{definition}

 An \defn{$m$-cluster tilting set} $\{p_j\}_{j=1}^n$ in $\cluster{m}{Q}$ is an Ext-configuration, i.e.\ a maximal collection of non-isomorphic indecomposable objects such that

 Any $m$-cluster tilting set consists of $n=\rk K\cat{D}(Q)$ objects.